Unrest (video game): Plot

 The game takes place in ancient India in a time of great social upheaval.
 It also contains some fantasy elements, such as the Naga, a race of snakelike humanoids.

 The game's story is divided into eight chapters, with players taking on the role of five different characters, who each have their own back story.
 The playable characters include a peasant girl who doesn't want to go through her arranged marriage, an elderly priest, the chief of the mercenary guild, and the sole heir of the former royal family who now lives as a street urchin.

 Development

 The developers posted the game on Kickstarter.
 The campaign started with an initial goal of US$3,000 to finish the game.
 On the second day of the campaign, the goal had been met.
 The developers included stretch goals in the campaign which included enhancing the visuals and additional chapters.
 The campaign ended on June 21, 2013, with Unrest raising $36,251.
-On August 3, 2020, Arvind Raja Yadav from Pyrodactyl Games released the source code for the game under the MIT License on GitHub.